Hearing Support Department for Deaf Learners

 • Educational visits – some residential

-• Being part of their own Annual Review process together with setting and reviewing of own IEP targets
+• Being part of their own Annual Review process together with setting and reviewing of own targets

 • Link activities with the Lambeth Primary School Hearing Impaired provision at Jubilee Primary School